sr39/gizmo-debug/scripts/gizmo_documentation.md

 Note that the Rayleigh-Taylor, Kelvin-Helmholtz, Zeldovich pancake, Santa Barbara cluster, and isolated galaxy disk setups are essentially identical to their non-MHD versions, and in most of those cases it is the same IC file needed.
 You simply compile the code with MAGNETIC turned on (and potentially some other parameters to set the initial magnetic fields, which should be given in the example files above).
 The other tests are self-contained.

-For many of the problems (any with B\_SET\_IN\_PARAMS as a recommended compile-time option),  you can freely re-set the initial magnetic field by changing the values of BiniX, BiniY, BiniZ in the parameter file.
+For many of the problems (any with MHD\_B\_SET\_IN\_PARAMS as a recommended compile-time option),  you can freely re-set the initial magnetic field by changing the values of BiniX, BiniY, BiniZ in the parameter file.
 This allows you to easily explore the effects of varying field strength.

 The current sheet test is the only one with multiple initial conditions: as discussed in the paper, the challenge is exploring different initial values of the parameters $A$ and $\beta$.
 The IC "currentsheet\_A0pt1\_b0pt1\_ics.hdf5" assumes the easy values $A=0.1$, $\beta=0.1$.
 The IC "currentsheet\_A0pt1\_b1em12\_ics.hdf5" assumes $A=0.1$, $\beta=10^{-12}$, i.e. incredibly strong magnetic fields.
 The IC "currentsheet\_A1e4\_b0pt1\_ics.hdf5" assumes $A=10^{4}$, $\beta=0.1$, i.e. incredibly large Mach numbers.